The spirit of Australia

 For decades the Anangu people have asked tourists not to climb Uluru because it holds such importance to them.
 Since October 2019, climbing Uluru has been banned.
 A good alternative these days is a guided or unguided walk at the foot of the rock along strangely shaped ravines, caves, pools and petroglyphs.

-An Aboriginal guide standing in front of Uluru
+Aboriginal standing in Uluru National Park Australia

 Immerse yourself in the world's oldest culture with an Indigenous guide